Appealing a decision from VA - Effective February 19, 2019!

 When you receive your rating decision from the VA, look over it carefully.
 Make sure all of the evidence you sent them is listed in the ‘evidence” section of the rating decision.
 In the “Decision” section will be what VA decided.
 In the “Reasons and Bases” section will be VA’s rational for their decision.
 If you disagree with VA’s rating decision, there are now three different choices you have.

 The first choice you have is to request a "Higher Level Review" (HLR) of your claim based on the same evidence as before.
 If you choose this route, your claim will be reviewed by a senior rating official, and he or she has the authority to change the decision under the de novo.
 Please keep in mind that with choosing this route you cannot submit any new evidence.
 The Reviewer will make another decision either granting the benefit sought by the claimant, or upholding the previous decision by issuing another rating decision.
-The claimant can either then file a supplemental claim (with "New and relevant" evidence") or file an appeal to the BVA (see the third option below).
+The claimant can either then file a supplemental claim (with "New and relevant" evidence") or file an appeal -a "Notice of Disagreement"- to the BVA (see the third option below).
 To choose this route you have one year from the date of the notification letter notifying you of VA's decision to submit VAF 20-0996.

 The second option you have is to request VA re-adjudicate the claim based on "New and relevant" evidence.
-This is the same proceedure as previously mention under "Supplemental claim (having VA re-adjudicate a previously denied claim)" However, the only difference here that you would be submitting the VAF 20-0995 within the one year appeals period, and the effective date of any grant in benefits may go back to the date of the orginal claim (depending on what the "new and relevant" evidence dictate).
+This is the same proceedure as previously mention under "Supplemental claim (having VA re-adjudicate a previously denied claim)" However, the only difference here is that you would be submitting the VAF 20-0995 within the one year appeals period, and the effective date of any grant in benefits may go back to the date of the orginal claim (depending on what the "new and relevant" evidence dictate).
 The reviewer will review the "new and relevant" evidence and make another decision based on that by issuing a rating decision.
-The claimant then can either file another Supplmental claim (with "new and relevant" evidence), or request a HLR or appeal directly to the BVA within one year from the date of the letter notifying the claimant of VA's decision.
+The claimant then can either file another Supplmental claim (with "new and relevant" evidence), request a HLR, or appeal directly to the BVA within one year from the date of the letter notifying the claimant of VA's decision.

 The third option you have is to appeal your denied decison directly to the Board of Veterans Appeal (BVA).
-To do so, you'll want to submit VAF 10182 within one year from the date of the letter notifying you of VA's decision.
+To do so, you'll want to submit VAF 10182 "Notice of Disagreement," within one year from the date of the letter notifying you of VA's decision.
 By choosing this route you will skip the additional review options.

 When choosing this route you do have the oppurtunity to submit additional evidence, which must be done within either 90 days of submitting the VAF 10182, or within 90 days of a hearing (if you elect to have one).
 If you do not agree with BVA's decision, then a claimant can either appeal to the Court, or file a supplemental claim (with "new and relevant" evidence).

-NOTE: If you filed an appeal prior to February 19, 2019, using the old VAF 21-0958 (now called a "Legacy Appeal" in VA speak) and did not opt into the modernized appeal process before this date via RAMP, you can still opt into Modernized Appeals system once you receive a Statement of the Case (SOC), or Supplemental Statement of the Case (SSOC), or you can file the below VAF 9 within the applaicable time frame to have your appeal decided by BVA under the "legacy appeal" system.
+NOTE: If you filed an appeal prior to February 19, 2019, using the old VAF 21-0958 (now called a "Legacy Appeal" in VA speak) and did not opt into the modernized appeal process before this date via RAMP, you can still opt into the Modernized Appeals system once you receive a Statement of the Case (SOC), or Supplemental Statement of the Case (SSOC), or you can file the below VAF 9 within the applaicable time frame to have your appeal decided by BVA under the "legacy appeal" system.
 However, keep in mind that once you opt in to the modernized appeals process, you cannot switch back to the Legacy appeal process.

 Here is an excerpt from the M21-1;